FChris/ConferenceTrackManagement/README.md

 ## Assumptions

-The tool makes to following assumptions about input and goal of the schedule generation.
+The tool makes to following assumptions about the input and goal of the schedule generation.

 - Talk lengths are given in minutes or as lightning (5 min)
 - Talk lengths do not exceed 240min